Back to Blogs

 Understanding the Basics of KYC Verification

-KYC verification, standing for Know Your Customer, represents a critical procedure financial institutions employ to confirm the identity of their customers.
-It is paramount in deterring criminal activity, such as money laundering or fraud, and ensuring legal and regulatory compliance.
+KYC verification, or Know Your Customer, is a critical procedure that financial institutions use to verify customers' identities.
+It is paramount for deterring criminal activity, such as money laundering and fraud, and for ensuring legal and regulatory compliance.
 The process involves several key stages, often termed KYC process steps, designed to establish a comprehensive understanding of the customer's profile and risk level.

 Delving into Customer Due Diligence